Tour Bus Routes

-DOT has designated drop-off/pick-up locations near the major attractions in Lower Manhattan, including the Battery Park area, the World Trade Center area, and the South Street Seaport area.
-Please note that not all locations are available at all times.
+NYC DOT has designated drop-off and pick-up locations near major attractions in Lower Manhattan, including Battery Park, the World Trade Center area, and the South Street Seaport.
+Please note that drop-off and pick-up locations are available at specific times.
+Always follow posted regulations.

-Passenger drop-off/pick-up zones are for expeditious drop-off and pick-up only.
-Buses may not park in these zones for any amount of time.
-Idling is strictly prohibited when the temperature is above 40° F and permitted for up to 3 minutes only when the temperature is 40° F or below.
+- Idling is strictly prohibited when the temperature is above 40 degrees (Fahrenheit) and permitted for up to three minutes when the temperature is 40 degrees or lower

-Bus operators may not pick up or drop off passengers in a vehicle travel lane or in any zone where "No Stopping Anytime" is posted.
-Buses must not block access to transit or commuter bus stops.
-Bus operators must not leave their vehicle while passengers are loading or unloading.
-Download the Lower Manhattan bus map to find designated loading/unloading locations, effective Sept.
-2011
+- Bus operators may not pick up or drop off passengers in a vehicle travel lane or in any zone where "No Stopping Anytime" is posted

 Bus Parking Meters and Parking Rates